 Gangtok - Gangtok is the capital city of the state Sikkim in India.
 It is the north east India.
 Gangtok is situated at an elevation 1437 meters / 4716 feet in the Shivalik Hills of the eastern Himalayan range.
 Gangtok became popular Buddhist pilgrimage site after Enchey Monastery was constructed in 1840.
 In the year 1894, the ruling Sikkim’s Chogyal namely Thutob Namgyal transferred the capital to Gangtok from Yuksom.
 In the early 20th century, Gangtok became a major stop over on the trade route (Nathu La and Jelep La pass) between Lhasa in Tibet and Kolkata (then Calcutta) during the British India rule.
 During Indian Independence in 1947, Sikkim remained an independent monarchy.
 In the year 1975, after the integration with the union of India, Sikkim was made the twenty-second state.
 Gangtok is a now the center of Tibetan Buddhist culture and learning with the several monasteries, religious educational institutions and centers for Tibetology.
 The state is nestled amongst peaks and the snow-clad Himalayan ranges tower over the towns.
 Mount Kanchenjunga at an elevation of 8598 meters / 28208 feet, the third-highest peak of the world is visible from various locations of the state.
 Gangtok is the center of tourism activity now.
 Lachen, Lachung, Mangan, Chungthang, Yumthang, Gurudongmar Lake, Chopta Valley, Tsomgo Lake or Chhangu Lake, Nathu La Pass are accessible from Gangtok.
 Chopper service, Local sightseeing, North Sikkim Tour are arranged from here.
 A stroll along the Mahatma Gandhi Marg is a delight - Hotels, restaurants, curios, footwear and almost everything is available.
 Gangtok shows that the bubble of modernization has burst with a bang in the town.
 The capital is definitely not behind the rest of the world in terms of urbanization - roads, flyovers, markets, state-of-art hospital, educational institutes, fast food outlets, discothèques and all other modern amenities that the heart can desire for.
 Monastery tour, Religious tour, cultural show, Biking, Birding, etc can be arranged at Sikkim especially from Gangtok

-Rumtek - Rumtek also called the Dharma chakra centre is a Tibetan Buddhist monastery located nearly twenty five kilometers from Gangtok city center.
+Rumtek - Rumtek also called the Dharma chakra centre is a Tibetan Buddhist monastery located nearly twenty five kilometres from Gangtok city center.
 The monastery was originally built by the 9th Karmapa Wangchuk Dorjee in 16th century in the same time as Phodong Monastery and Ralang Monastery with the generosity and help of the Sikkim royal family and the Indian government.
 Rumtek served as the main seat of the Karma Kagyu lineage in Sikkim for some time.
 In 1959 the 16th Karmapa arrived in Sikkim, after fleeing Tibet.
 The site possessed many auspicious qualities and is surrounded by flowing streams, mountains behind, a snow range in front with a river below.

 With the generosity and help of the Sikkim royal family and the Indian government the place is well preserved and the luxuriously sprawling green landscape with a mild weather, smiling people, traditions that touch the conscience and the beautiful monastery, there is some important Buddhist institutions also in the place.